trizen/raku-rosettacode/programming_tasks/V/Variadic_function.md

 ```

 Perl 6 also supports slurpy arrays and hashes, which are formal parameters that consume extra positional and keyword arguments like `@_` and `%_`.
 You can make a parameter slurpy with the `*` twigil.
-This implementation of `&amp;foo` works just like the last:
+This implementation of `&foo` works just like the last:

 ```perl
 sub foo (*@positional, *%named) {